 Black Friday is always the day after Thanksgiving – an American holiday which is always on the fourth Thursday in November.

 However, since years Black Friday is not a one-day event any longer.
-Many popular retail and online stores start their Black Friday Sales long before November 24.
-Amazon for example already starts with first Black Friday offers on November 17.
+Many popular retail and online stores start their Black Friday Sales long before.
+Amazon for example already started with first Black Friday offers on November 17, 2017.

 Are there any risks to be aware of on Black Friday?